hanwencheng/gists/Litentry/governance-app.md

 1. Offer native governance support integration and Polkassembly off-chain discussion.
 2. Improve user engagement by allowing them to receive and customize **Push Notification** of governance-related updates.
 3. Provide participants with good governance statistics and gamification scores to incentivize users to join governance.
 4. Provide the option to notify App users (in the form of **Push Notification**) for emergency proposals.
-The notification itself can be customized with a basic ruleset (e.g., users who logged in as Councilors or Technical Councilors members in case of a proposal have to be process urgently)
+The notification itself can be customized with a basic ruleset (e.g., users who logged in as Councilors or Technical Councilors members in case of a proposal have to be processed urgently)

 |Current Governance Ecosystem| Targeting Governance Ecosystem|
 |-------------------------|-------------------------|